Blue Exorcist

-Blue Exorcist (青の, Ao no Ekusoshisuto) is a Japanese dark fantasy manga series written and illustrated by Kazue Kato.
-The story revolves around Rin Okumura, a teenager who discovers he and his twin brother Yukio are the sons of Satan, born from a human woman, and he is the inheritor of Satan's powers.
-When Satan kills their guardian, Rin enrolls at True Cross Academy to become an exorcist under Yukio's tutelage in order to defeat his father Satan.
+Blue Exorcist (青の, Ao no Ekusoshisuto) is a Japanese manga series written and illustrated by Kazue Kato.
+The story revolves around Rin Okumura, a teenager who discovers that he and his twin brother Yukio are the sons of Satan, born from a human woman, and he is the inheritor of Satan's powers.
+When Satan kills their guardian, Rin enrolls at True Cross Academy to become an exorcist under Yukio's tutelage in order to defeat Satan.
+The manga has been serialized in Shueisha's shōnen manga magazine Jump Square since April 2009, with individual chapters collected in 32 tankōbon volumes as of May 2025.
+Viz Media has licensed the manga for English release in North America, with the first volume released in April 2011.

-The manga has been serialized in Shueisha's Jump Square magazine since April 2009, with individual chapters collected in 28 tankōbon volumes as of November 2022.
-Viz Media has licensed the manga for North American production, with the first volume released in April 2011.
-Aniplex of America also released the anime's DVDs in English regions.
-The series was adapted into an anime television series produced by A-1 Pictures, and broadcast from April to October 2011.
+Blue Exorcist was adapted into an anime television series produced by A-1 Pictures, broadcast from April to October 2011.
 An anime film, Blue Exorcist: The Movie, premiered in December 2012.
-A second season, titled Blue Exorcist: Kyoto Saga, aired from January to March 2017.
-A third anime series adaptation has been announced.
+A second season, subtitled Kyoto Saga, aired from January to March 2017.
+A third season produced by Studio VOLN, subtitled Shimane Illuminati Saga, aired from January to March 2024.
+A fourth season was split in two cours; the first cours, subtitled Beyond the Snow Saga, aired from October to December 2024, while the second cours, subtitled The Blue Night Saga, aired from January to March 2025.
+The anime series has been licensed in English by Aniplex of America.

-As of December 2022, Blue Exorcist had over 25 million copies in circulation, making it one of the best-selling manga series.
-The manga has been well received by readers with sales having received a boost thanks to the anime's release.
+By December 2022, Blue Exorcist had over 25 million copies in circulation.
+The manga has been well received by readers, with sales having received a boost thanks to the anime's release.